alexwillman/Project1-GNS3-Mid-Size-Company-Network/03-basic-device-config.md

 # Basic Device Configuration

 This section covers the base configuration that must be applied to all five switches before any other configuration takes place.
-The basic configuration includes setting the hostname, setting up passwords, enabling SSH, configuring a login banner, and shutting down unused ports.
+The basic configuration includes:
+- Setting the hostname
+- Setting up passwords
+- Enabling SSH
+- Configuring a login banner
+- Shutting down unused ports

 The devices these are configured on are L3-Multilayer-SW1, L3-Multilayer-SW2, L2-SW1, L2-SW2, and L2-SW3.

 ## Credentials in the lab